-For those of us counting the pennies, having a late wedding may seem the perfect solution to cutting costs.
-The idea is that the later in the day that you wed, the less time you will have to entertain your guests and thus the less food and drink will be consumed, saving you pounds.
+For those of us counting the pennies, having an evening wedding may seem the perfect solution to cutting costs.
+The idea is that the later in the day you wed, the less food and drink will be consumed, saving you pounds.
 Perfect, right?
 Well, yes and no…